An accelerated expectation-maximization algorithm for multi-reference alignment: Numerical Experiments

 \subsection{Performance without signal prior}

 We first examine the \rev{Synch-EM} \revv{algorithm} without taking into account the signal prior \(p(a)\) within the EM iterations.
-Figures \ref{results_comparison_N_1000}, \ref{results_comparison_N_5000} and \ref{results_comparison_N_10000} compare the relative error, number \rev{of} iterations and runtime of standard EM, Synchronize and Match, and Synch-EM, as a function of the SNR, for \(N=1000\), \(N=5000\) and \(N=10000\), respectively.
-For each SNR, the results were averaged over 10 trials. \rev{W}e used \(L=360\), \(P=100\), \(\gamma=100\), a fixed \(BW=36\), \(T=1000\), and \(tol=10^{-5}\). \revv{The runtime of Synch-EM includes Synchronize and Match.} \rev{There is a clear and significant improvement in runtime of Synch-EM compared to standard EM in all scenarios, \revv{which gets more \tamirrev{significant} as \(N\) increases.}} The improvement \rev{in} runtime \rev{results from two compounding \tamirrev{affects}:} the computational burden of each EM iteration is reduced due to the {narrower} search space after synchronization, and the {reduced} number of EM iterations (\revv{for \(N=5000\) and \(N=10000\)}) in the \rev{low SNRs (\revv{lower than 1/10})}. \revv{We see that as \(N\) increases, the \revv{reduction} in the number of iterations is more significant.} \rev{For example, for \(N=10000\) (Figure \ref{results_comparison_N_10000}) and \(\text{SNR}=1/16\), the average number of iterations using standard EM was 699, compared to 221 using Synch-EM.
+Figures \ref{results_comparison_N_1000}, \ref{results_comparison_N_5000} and \ref{results_comparison_N_10000} compare the relative error, number \rev{of} iterations and runtime of Synchronize and Match, standard EM with random initialization, standard EM initialized from the average of the aligned coefficients after \nrevv{Synchronize and Match}, and Synch-EM with different distribution prior weighting, as a function of the SNR, for \(N=1000\), \(N=5000\) and \(N=10000\), respectively.
+For each SNR, the results were averaged over 10 trials. \rev{W}e used \(L=360\), \(P=100\), \(\gamma=100\), a fixed \(BW=36\), \(T=1000\), and \(tol=10^{-5}\). \revv{The runtime of Synch-EM includes Synchronize and Match.} Table~\ref{table:7} also presents a runtime comparison for \(N=10000\) for the SNRs of interest. \rev{There is a clear and significant improvement in runtime of Synch-EM compared to standard EM in all scenarios, \revv{which gets more \tamirrev{significant} as \(N\) increases.}} The improvement \rev{in} runtime \rev{results from two compounding \tamirrev{affects}:} the computational burden of each EM iteration is reduced due to the {narrower} search space after synchronization, and the {reduced} number of EM iterations (\revv{for \(N=5000\) and \(N=10000\)}) in the \rev{low SNRs (\revv{lower than 1/10})}. \revv{We see that as \(N\) increases, the \revv{reduction} in the number of iterations is more significant.} \rev{For example, for \(N=10000\) (Figure \ref{results_comparison_N_10000}) and \(\text{SNR}=1/16\), the average number of iterations using standard EM was 699, compared to 221 using Synch-EM.
 The average \revv{running} time using standard EM was 7064 seconds, compared to 166 seconds using Synch-EM.} We {also} see that the choice of \(BW=36\) \revv{has a negligible effect on the accuracy, unless the SNR is below 1/100.}